-Reduced beam sections are modeled within the beam member as elastic prismatic beam elements using the geometric cross-section properties at the outer two-thirds of the RBS.
-An MC hinge is placed at the center of the RBS with a plastic hinge length equal to the length of the RBS, b.
-Plastic rotation parameters modeling the backbone curve of the FR beam-to-column connection are taken from ASCE 41 Table 5-6.
-These values are converted to plastic curvature and subsequently adjusted from application at the column face to the center of the RBS and other FR connection adjustments discussed next.
-Stiffness and strength degradation are modeled based on calibrating the PERFORM-3D MODEL with experimental test data (see Figure 3-14-PERFORM-3D response is presented as "Analysis").
-Intermediate anchor points defining the full backbone curve are determined from calibration with experimental test data (see Figure 3-14 and Figure 3-2).
-The ultimate flexural strength of the MC hinge is taken as $C{pr} \times M{CE}$ in accordance with AISC 358- $C{pr}$ is defined in AISC 358.
+Where needed to model a flexural hinge within a beam span or a flexural hinge within (or adjacent to) a connection (e.g., next to the brace-to-beam connection in the chevron frame), an MC hinge is placed at the center of the hinge with a plastic hinge length equal to the depth of the beam, d.
+Plastic rotation parameters modeling the backbone curve of the beam or connection hinge are taken from ASCE 41 Table 5-6.
+These values are converted to plastic curvature and, if needed, adjusted from application at the column face to the center of the hinge (no adjustment is needed for a conventional beam hinge) and other connection adjustments discussed next.
 The residual strength ratio (c in ASCE 41 Table 5-6) is normalized to the yield strength, $M{CE}$ , not the ultimate strength as required in PERFORM-3D.

-The acceptance criteria for beam-to-column connections (flexural hinge is located within the connection) are taken from Fully Restrained Moment Connections in ASCE 41 Table 5-6 and are dependent on connection detailing, panel zone strength in a balanced yield condition, and member and cross-section slenderness (see ASCE 41 §5.4.2.4.3, 4.1 to 4.4).
+Where applicable, the acceptance criteria for beam-to-column connections (flexural hinge is located within the connection) are taken from Fully Restrained Moment Connections in ASCE 41 Table 5-6 and are dependent on connection detailing, panel zone strength in a balanced yield condition, and member and cross-section slenderness (see ASCE 41 §5.4.2.4.3, 4.1 to 4.4).
 These reduction factors are also applied to the plastic rotation values defining the backbone curve.
-This is done because the CP acceptance criteria for a primary

-FR connection was taken to match a-see Figure 3-2, and therefore any connection configuration that affects the value for a also affects the acceptance criteria.
-Similarly, the acceptance criteria are converted to plastic curvature and the application point is adjusted to the center of the RBS.
-Acceptance criteria for a beam hinge should also be used to verify the performance of the plastic hinge in the RBS; however, as discussed previously, it will not control unless evaluating the IO SPL.
-Therefore, this secondary check is not performed in this study.
+This is done because the CP acceptance criteria for a primary FR connection was taken to match a-see Figure 3-2, and therefore any connection configuration that affects the value for a also affects the acceptance criteria.
+Similarly, the acceptance criteria are converted to plastic curvature and the application point is adjusted to the center of the hinge.
 Expanded commentary on beam-to-column connection versus beam hinge acceptance criteria is needed in ASCE 41, as well as a discussion clarifying the reductions to the plastic rotation values defining the backbone curve and acceptance criteria.
+ASCE 41 does not provide acceptance criteria for flexural actions for a beam-tocolumn connection that includes a brace connection (i.e., brace-to-beam/column) or a brace-to-beam connection.
+ASCE 41 requires that brace connections in a CBF be force-controlled for all actions.
+As such, using acceptance criteria applicable for beams to evaluate plastic hinges in beams adjacent to a brace connection could be unconservative.
+It is debatable that these hinges are within the connection and therefore should be classified as force-controlled.